DES-Lab/AALpy/VPA.md

 We have could have this types of context pairs:
 - u = aa | v = cc
 - u = aca | v = d

+### Output functions
+As Malte Isberner described in his paper we want to introduce the definition of output functions as they are used for several relations and congruences.
+The intuitive meaning of the output function is if the word is part of the language respectively if the automata accepts or rejects the input.
+The output function is of the form:
+&lambda;: &Sigma;* --> B
+Generally it will be assumed that the output function is a well-matched output function, which is of the form:
+**&lambda;: WM(&Sigma;*) --> B**

+### Important Congruences

+#### Nerode-congruence